Please enable JavaScript to use CodeHS

 Students will be able to use repeat loop blocks to program an animation with multiple scenes.

-Students will be able to explain what a conditional is in programming and create a program that uses conditionals.
+Students will be able to create a program that uses conditionals.

-Students will be able to create a program using conditionals.
+Students will be able to create a coin flipping program using variables and operators.

 Game Mechanics with Comparison Operators